YPares/arpligner/README.md

 Arpligner will be recognized by your DAW as an Audio Fx plugin, whereas it is only a MIDI Fx plugin.
 So if your DAW sorts or filters plugins by categories, you will have to look for Arpligner under this category.

-After that, you'll need some way to feed MIDI into Arpligner.
+After that, if you use the Single-instance mode, you'll need some way to feed MIDI into Arpligner.
 I recommend placing the plugin on the track where the **pattern** MIDI clips play, and then use some MIDI routing.
 With Bitwig for instance, the `Note Receiver` device can do this, and you can use the `Channel Map` device in the `Source FX` section to make every incoming chord note go to Channel 16.
 Do not forget to deactivate the `Inputs` button in the "Mutes" so that pattern MIDI events from the track pass through too.

 ## Implementation & supported plugin formats